gardener-attic/component-cli/README.md

 This repository contains a cli tool to upload component descriptors as defined by the [CTF](https://gardener.github.io/component-spec/).

+See the cli help (`component-cli --help`) or the [generated documentation](./docs/reference/components-cli.md) for detailed documentation details.

 #### Usage

 Install the cli tool locally by running `make install` or `go install ./cmd/...`.